 Welcome to the Boston College Libraries!
-This guide introduces you to the key services that the library provides to help you transition to Boston College and prepare for your fall classes.
+This guide introduces you to the key services that the libraries provide to help you transition to Boston College and prepare for your classes.
 You can reach out to your subject librarian for any information that you need.

 Your BC username and password will allow you to access all library services, including interlibrary loan and requesting and renewing books.
 Your Eagle ID serves as your library card and allows you to print in the library.

 The Libraries instruction program supports academics, scholarship, and lifelong learning.
 Library instructors teach how to think about information in a global environment and impart lasting skills for making sound, reasoned judgments in the search for and use of information.

 The Burns Library Instruction Program supports intellectual inquiry and scholarship through an active engagement with primary and historical resources, in both original and digital formats.

 Subject Librarians with expertise in the disciplines are assigned to each department and provide support for scholarly research and publishing.
 They are research partners, developing relationships with faculty and knowledge of their interests.
 Please make an appointment with your subject librarian to get an introduction to the resources available and the research support they provide.

 Find a more complete list of the services the Libraries provide to faculty, including finding and borrowing materials, course support, research resources, research data, publishing support and using other libraries.